Learning begins long before a child starts kindergarten

 Sunbeam is a model in our state for the work we do in Early Childhood

-Through Educare Oklahoma City, and 15 partner child care centers located in Oklahoma City’s most impoverished zip codes, Sunbeam prepares low-income children to enter school with high-quality Head Start and Early Head Start education programs at no cost to the family of the child.
+Through Educare Oklahoma City, and 15 partner child care centers located in Oklahoma City’s most impoverished ZIP codes, Sunbeam prepares low-income children to enter school with high-quality Head Start and Early Head Start education programs at no cost to the child’s family.

 How do I learn more information about enrolling my child?